Column: The Importance of Hardening Off Seedlings

 Last week, I wrote about the correct timing of starting tomato plants from seed.
 For this week’s garden column, I discuss why hardening-off seedlings is so important.

 If you’re not familiar with the concept of hardening-off, this applies to any plants you’ve started indoors from seed.
 It’s really important to acclimate them to the intensity of sunlight before transplanting them in your garden.
 You’ll learn how toughen up your little seedlings.
-I even provide an alternate method in case you work full-time, since the standard method can be challenging if you’re not home much.
+I even provide an alternate method in case you work full-time.
+The standard method can be challenging if you’re not home much.

 by Susan Mulvihill

 We gardeners feel pretty proud of ourselves – and rightly so – when our seed-starting skills result in some nice-looking seedlings.
-Before we can transplant them out into the garden, there is one final step that is absolutely crucial to your plants’ success: the hardening-off process.
+Before we can transplant them out into the garden, there is one final step that is absolutely crucial to your plants’ success.
+That is the hardening-off process.

-Whether you start your seedlings under grow lights or on a sunny windowsill, the fact is that neither of those sources of light are as intense as direct sunlight.
+It doesn’t matter whether you start your seedlings under grow lights or on a sunny windowsill.
+The fact is that neither of those sources of light are as intense as direct sunlight.
 If you transplant your seedlings directly into the garden rather than helping them slowly acclimate to the intensity of the sun, they will look like the plants in the photo below.

 Those crispy white patches on the leaves are a plant’s version of sunburn, which is also called leaf scorch.
 I don’t recall how I forgot to harden off those seedlings but they obviously weren’t ready to deal with bright sunshine.